 With the image finally tkinter-ready, place it in the canvas using the create_image() method .
 Pass the method the coordinates of the upper-left corner of the canvas (0, 0), the converted image, and a northwest anchor direction.

 Now all that’s left is to add the summary text.
-Start by assigning coordinates for the bottom left corner of the first text object .
+Start by assigning coordinates for the bottom-left corner of the first text object .
 Then begin looping through the rectangle numbers in the high-graded rectangle list .
 Use the create_text() method to place the text in the canvas.
 Pass it a pair of coordinates, a left-justified anchor direction, the default font, and a text string.
-Note that you can use the new style string formatting, and you Get the statistics by accessing the different dictionaries using the rectangle number, designated k for “key.”
+Get the statistics by accessing the different dictionaries using the rectangle number, designated k for “key.”

 Increment the text box’s y coordinate by 15 after drawing each text object.
 Then write a conditional to check that the text is greater than or within 10 pixels of the bottom of the canvas .
 You can obtain the height of the canvas using the cget() method.